detekt/detekt/.github/contributing/rule-description-style.md

 ### Components of issue descriptions
 An issue description should consist of the following components (in this order):
-1. **Violation** (*required*): What type of violation is it that Detekt identified in the codebase and, under consideration of the given Detekt configuration, recognizes as a violation of the considered rule?
+1. **Violation** (*required*): What type of violation is it that detekt identified in the codebase and, under consideration of the given detekt configuration, recognizes as a violation of the considered rule?
 2. **Rationale** (*optional*): Why is the identified violation considered an issue?
 Especially for less experienced Kotlin developers, this might not be